php-fig/fig-standards/bylaws/008-psr-evolution.md

 ## Definitions

- * **Consumer** - libraries and projects that implement and/or consume the code released as part of the PSR in question.
+ * **Consumer** - libraries and projects that consume one or more interfaces from the code released as part of the PSR in question.
+ * **Implementer** - libraries and projects that implement one or more interfaces from code released as part of the PSR in question.
- * **Cross-compatibility** - the ability for a consumer to support more than one code version of the PSR with a single release of their own.
+ * **Cross-compatibility** - the ability for a consumer or an implementer to support more than one code version of the PSR with a single release of their own.

 ## New releases

 A new minor release of a PHP-FIG package containing interfaces for a PSR MUST follow these rules:
  * the new release MUST follow [Semantic Versioning](https://semver.org/) rules;
  * the PSR behavior MUST NOT be altered;
- * packages that implement the interfaces or consume them MUST NOT suffer breaking changes;
+ * consumers or implementers of those interfaces MUST NOT suffer breaking changes;
- * the PHP version constraint of the PHP-FIG package MAY be increased to leverage newer language features, especially those that would aid cross-compatibility of consumers with the old and the new versions;
+ * the PHP version constraint of the PHP-FIG package MAY be increased to leverage newer language features, especially those that would aid cross-compatibility of consumers and implementers with the old and the new versions;
  * the PHP version constraint of the PHP-FIG package MUST NOT be altered to use newer language features that would create cross-compatibility issues.

 A new major release of a PHP-FIG package containing interfaces for a PSR MUST follow the same rules, with this exception:
  * the new major version of the package MAY contain breaking changes if the implementing packages have a reasonable upgrade path, like the possibility of releasing a cross-compatible implementation with the previous releases;
  * the new major version of the package MAY refer to a new, superseding PSR.

-Note that if the upgrade path causes the consumers to maintain multiple versions of their libraries side-by-side, only to support multiple versions of the same PSR, the upgrade path is to be considered too steep.
+Note that if the upgrade path causes the consumers or implementers to maintain multiple versions of their libraries side-by-side, only to support multiple versions of the same PSR, the upgrade path is to be considered too steep.

 ### Workflow